Characters in this post

 Episode I.vii (Drones)

 Red bolts cut through the room, saturating it with superheated plasma just above the many desks and control terminals that filled it.
-The burst of fire ended as quickly as it started, Veye's cue to emerge, bracing herself against the back of a terminal and exchange fire.
+The burst of fire ended as quickly as it started, which was Veye's cue to emerge, bracing herself against the back of a terminal as she returned fire.
 The silhouette imitated those of battle droids, whose image she’d become at least slightly familiar with during her upbringing, but these were all wrong.
 They looked tormented, twisted cruelly from the streamlined and lightweight ideal that droids so favored.

 Disks filled with crimson glowing bars ringed in subdued red angled this way and that as they zeroed her burst and retaliated in kind.
-They began chortling among themselves in that alien tongue, which was only further filtered by the robotic static.
+They began chortling among themselves in an alien tongue which was further filtered by the robotic static.

 She turned her shield off and dragged herself up the ladder, punching the hatch door open.
 She stayed prone on the roof and shut the door behind her, not that she expected the drones to follow her up.
 The ships they came in would fill in for that, and she didn’t want to be here when they loaded back up.